dagronf/DSFDockTile/README.md

 I was inspired by [Neil Sardesai](https://twitter.com/neilsardesai) after he posted [this on Twitter](https://twitter.com/neilsardesai/status/1362179114204073984?s=20).
 And this marvellous follow-up tweet by [Norbert M. Doerner](https://twitter.com/cdfinder/status/1365201157854015488?s=20).

-Reading some of the comments I realised that there seemed to be a lot of folks who weren't aware that there has been a DockTile API available through AppKit which allows you to play around with the docktile content.

 While the NSDockTile API isn't overly complex, I wanted something that made it easy to change the dock image, and even add basic animations from GIF images etc.

 ## Features